Tour both coastlines of New Zealand’s warmest region and discover picturesque beaches and marine adventures of every description.

-A place of history, quiet beaches and giant trees
+A place of history, long beaches and giant trees.

 Discover Waipoua Forest - home to the majestic Tane Mahuta, the Lord of the Forest and largest Kauri tree in the world.